These 4 Questions Help Reveal If You're Drinking Too Much

 It’s harder to pinpoint a precise quantity that defines problem drinking.
 Many people who drink moderately won't experience adverse effects or develop an abusive or dependent relationship with alcohol.
 To determine if it's problem drinking, it’s more important to focus on alcohol’s effect on your daily functioning and your relationships.

-If you feel you could benefit from drinking less, or would like to consider keeping your drinking safely below the 7-drinks-per-week threshold described above, Dr. Case has a few ideas:
+If you feel you could benefit from drinking less, or would like to consider keeping your drinking safely below the 7-drinks-per-week threshold described above, these ideas can help: